NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 python3 -u simple_trainer.py $redis_password $total_cpus
 ```
 Because of brevity, not all sections of the batch script file are presented here.
 You can access the complete script [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

+This script is a good first example which you can use as a template for your own projects.

+# How to utilize GPUs

+It is now time to learn running experiments utilizing also GPU nodes on Eagle.
+This can boost your training times considerably.
+GPU nodes however is better to be utilized only on cases of highly complex environments with very large observation and/or action spaces.
+In this tutorial we will continue with CartPole for establishing a template which you can later use for your own experiments.

+## Creating Anaconda Environment

+As expected, you first have to create a new environment, this time installing `Tensorflow-gpu`.
+This is the specialized Tensorflow distribution that is able to recognize and utilize GPU hardware in your system.
+For your convenience, we provide a sample [yaml file](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_gpu.yml) that is tuned to create an Anaconda environment on Eagle with Tensorflow-gpu in it.
+For installing the new environment, follow the same process as before.

+## Allocate GPU node

+After the environment is successfuly created, you need to allocate a GPU node on Eagle.
+For this example, you will use an interactive node, which you can request as: